ohjho/Server-Monitoring-Script/README.md

 ## Purpose

-The Python script is a **modified version of [mfcodeworks' version](https://github.com/mfcodeworks/Server-Monitoring-Script)** designed to be run as a ~cronjob~ [supervisor process](http://supervisord.org/) on every boot in the background.
+The Python script is a modified version of [mfcodeworks' version](https://github.com/mfcodeworks/Server-Monitoring-Script) designed to be run as a [supervisor process](http://supervisord.org/) on every boot in the background.
-The script will gather information **and send updates in the form of a Slack message**:
+The script will gather information and send updates in the form of a **Slack message**:

 - UUID (Unique for each system to avoid overlapping hostname for multi-network monitoring)
 - Hostname